sini1234/odin-recipes/README.md

 In here I will practice everything I have learned so far for HTML, I will build a basic recipe website.
+There will be links, images and lists involved.